inesortega/neuralGAM/README.md

 The full methodology of the method to train Generalized Additive Models using Deep Neural Networks is published in the following paper:

 > Ortega-Fernandez, I., Sestelo, M. & Villanueva, N.M. _Explainable generalized additive neural networks with independent neural network training_.
 Statistics & Computing 34, 6 (2024). https://doi.org/10.1007/s11222-023-10320-5

+and is also available in Python at the following [Github repository](https://github.com/inesortega/pyNeuralGAM/).

 ## Requirements